Altered-Tech/swift-unifi-client/README.md

 There currently are no tests for the client.
 Still working through developing the client.

 ## Client
 Work has been slow as I constantly get 403 errors with the client when attempting to authenticate.
+Found out this is a protection call `X-Xss-Protection`.
 After a few hours, I run the same code and I get a 200 success.
 Not sure the cause just yet but I hope it is something dumb I am doing.
 When I try a curl of the same information, I get a 200 response even after getting a 403 from the swift client.